jonrene/CPU-Scheduling-Simulation/README.md

 Below is the given data for the eight processes that will be used to simulate the three different CPU scheduling algorithms.
 Here is the format of the given processes:

-Process Name/Number {CPU burst, I/O time, I/O time,........, last CPU burst}
+Process Name/Number {CPU burst, I/O time, CPU burst,........, last CPU burst}

 P1 {5, 27, 3, 31, 5, 43, 4, 18, 6, 22, 4, 26, 3, 24, 4}